Helping People Accused of Opioid & Fentanyl Possession Crimes

 Call Duffy Law Today to Speak with a Fentanyl and Opioid Defense Lawyer

 If you have been arrested for a criminal offense related to Fentanyl or another opioid, it is essential to retain legal counsel as soon as you can.
 If you are convicted, you could face extremely serious legal penalties and a criminal record that could affect your life for years to come.
 At Duffy Law, we provide aggressive criminal defense representation and work hard to secure the best possible outcome in each case we handle.
-To schedule a free case evaluation with a fentanyl defense attorney, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.
+To schedule a case evaluation with a fentanyl defense attorney, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.